With so many hearing devices available online, it seems as though buying online is the best way to go considering the time and money being saved.

 - 5 Things to Look Out For When Purchasing PSAPs Online

 - 7 So, Should I Look Into Buying Hearing Devices Online?

 - 8 Need more information?
 Read through these articles:

 Is It Even Possible to Buy Hearing Aids Online?

 There are sites that boast incredibly cheap hearing aids with state-of-the-art features, but the truth is that – No, you cannot buy hearing aids online – you need a prescription from a hearing care specialist.

 Hearing aids are classified as Medical Devices whereas hearing devices are classified as electronic consumer goods under the FDA.
-Although some websites may pose their devices as “hearing aids”, 99% these devices are cheap earbuds or actually sound amplifiers (PSAPs) that are not built to treat hearing loss.
+Although some websites may pose their devices as “hearing aids”, 99% of these devices are cheap earbuds or actually sound amplifiers (PSAPs) that are not built to treat hearing loss.

 Keep in mind that in some cases you will be able to purchase a hearing aid online with proper prescription and legal procedures, but those are exceptions.

-Understanding that most websites are not selling hearing aids, what makes a hearing aid a hearing aid and what are the regulations?
+Understanding that most websites are not selling hearing aids, what makes a hearing aid a hearing aid, and what are the regulations?